getting-things-gnome/getting-things-gnome.github.io/gtk3_port.md

 The development will take place on a linux box (ubuntu) to keep things simple.
 You'll need to have installed virtualenv to start.

-During this process, we'll be developping the package in a virtualenv for simplicity's sake, and because it's part of current best practices.
+During this process, we'll be developping the package in a `virtualenv` for simplicity's sake, and because it's part of current best practices.

-If you want to do your development in /path/to/dir, try to get the latest virtualenv, and run the following command:
+If you want to do your development in `/path/to/dir`, try to get the latest `virtualenv`, and run the following command:

     $ virtualenv --system-site-packages --distribute /path/to/dir